omarreis/FiremonkeySensorFusion/README.md

         ....
         ...

 * On FormActivate: Start sensors.
-For Android, you have to ask permission to use the sensors first and start when the permissions are granted.
-The sample code uses DelphiWorld's permisson requester for that.
+For Android, you have to ask permission to use the sensors first and start when permissions are granted.

+      procedure TffmMain.timerStartSensorsiOSTimer(Sender: TObject);  // iOS deferred start timer begin
+        fMagAccelFusion.StartStopSensors({bStart:} true );  //start ios sensor feed timerStartSensorsiOS.Enabled := false;              //once
+      end;

+      procedure TffmMain.FormActivate(Sender: TObject);
+      {$IFDEF Android}
+      const PermissionAccessFineLocation = 'android.permission.ACCESS_FINE_LOCATION';
+      {$ENDIF}
+      begin
+        {$IFDEF Android}  // request permissions to start sensor PermissionsService.RequestPermissions([PermissionAccessFineLocation],
+             procedure(const APermissions: TClassicStringDynArray; const AGrantResults: TClassicPermissionStatusDynArray)
+             begin
+               if (Length(AGrantResults) = 1) and (AGrantResults[0] = TPermissionStatus.Granted) then
+                 fMagAccelFusion.StartStopSensors( true )     // bStart=true
+                 else TDialogService.ShowMessage('Location permission not granted');
+          end)
+        {$ENDIF Android}

+        {$IFDEF IOS}
+        // for IOS I found u cannot start LocationSensor from FormActivate or the sensor breaks
+        // used a Timer to defer sensor start a couple seconds timerStartSensorsiOS.Enabled := true;
+        {$ENDIF IOS}
+        ...
+      end;

-For iOS on Delphi 10.4.1 you cannot start the location sensor from FormActivate (I don't know why).
-Fixed that by activating the sensors from a 2 seconds delay TTimer.
+For iOS on Delphi 10.4.1 you cannot start the location sensor from FormActivate (I don't know why.
+Nopt sure about D11.1).
+Fixed that by activating the sensors from a 2 seconds TTimer.

         procedure TffmMain.timerStartSensorsiOSTimer(Sender: TObject);
         begin